braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 Consider the following use cases where you may use the bulk update header:

 - A daily job where multiple users' custom attributes are updated via the `/users/track` endpoint.
-- An ad-hoc user data backfill script which updates user information via the `/users/track` endpoint.
+- An impromptu user data backfill script which updates user information via the `/users/track` endpoint.

 {% endapi %}